zopefoundation/zc.async/src/zc/async/README.txt

     2.5's `partial`.
 This will be important when we use the Job as a callback.
-For this use case, though, realize that the job will be called with no arguments, so you must supply all necessary arguments for the callable on creation time.
+For this use case, though, realize that the job will be called with no arguments, so you must supply all necessary arguments for the callable at creation time.

 .. [#setLiveAnnotation]  Here's the real rule, which is more complex.
     *Do not send non-persistent mutables or a persistent.Persistent